 The term “glass ceiling” is a metaphor for the barriers preventing women and other marginalized people from reaching higher levels of professional success.

-To be sure, progress has been made in the workplace over the past several decades.
-But you can detect the glass ceiling is still something women face today.
-In 2023, women’s median earnings were only 83 percent of mens’ median earnings, while just over 10 percent of Fortune 500 companies had women in CEO positions.
+Although progress has been made in the workplace over the past several decades, the glass ceiling is still something women face today.
+In 2024, women’s median earnings were only 81 percent of men’s median weekly earnings, while just over 10 percent of Fortune 500 companies had women in CEO positions.

 There’s a long way to go to even the playing field.
 If business leaders and HR professionals don’t take intentional steps to bolster their organization’s DEI efforts to empower women and marginalized groups, the glass ceiling may persist and negatively affect company culture.